Nigerien crisis (2023–2024): 2 August

 Rolling blackouts were reported across cities in Niger, which the state electricity company Nigelec blamed on Nigeria cutting off supplies.
 While the Transmission Company of Nigeria declined to comment, an anonymous source told the BBC that the move followed a directive from President Bola Tinubu.
 The World Bank suspended disbursements to Niger until further notice.

 Military chiefs of ECOWAS member states met in Abuja, to discuss the situation in Niger.
 At the same time, a confidential military signal was picked up by Inside Nigeria, giving orders to the Nigerian military to name units for a military operation against Niger, mobilize the armed forces and establish a no-fly zone.
 Hours later, Ivory Coast issued a statement in which it supported the ECOWAS sanctions and announced the country's participation in a preparation for a military intervention in Niger.

 A delegation of the Nigerien military junta headed by General Salifou Mody traveled to Bamako, Mali, and then to Ouagadougou, Burkina Faso.
 Speculation arose as to whether they went to ask for the support of the Wagner Group, which has a presence in Mali.

-In a televised address, Tchiani called the sanctions imposed on the country "cynical and iniquitous" and said they were intended to "humiliate" Niger's security forces and make the country "ungovernable".
+In a televised address, Tiani called the sanctions imposed on the country "cynical and iniquitous" and said they were intended to "humiliate" Niger's security forces and make the country "ungovernable".
 He insisted that his regime would not give in to such threats and called on citizens to defend the country.